isabelstoddart/BarTrackApp/README.md

 ![](BarTrackMenuPage.png)

 They can then pick a bar and see a description and ratings for that bar.
-There is an option for the user to rate the bar themselves and an map showing where the bar is located.
+There is an option for the user to rate the bar themselves and a map showing where the bar is located.

 ![](BarTrackBarRatingPage.png)